divyanshkatiyar/divyanshkatiyar/README.md

 ---
 ## About 🧑🏻‍💻
-An aspiring software / AIML Engineer committed to learn, build and improve even without a laptop 💻
+An unstoppable software / AIML Engineer committed to learn, build and improve even without a laptop 💻

 ---
 ## Knowledge & Skills 💻